Paolo Veronese

 In 1573, Veronese decorated the rear wall of the refectory of the Basilica di Santi Giovanni e Paolo with The Feast in the House of Levi.
 The picture, intended to replace a canvas by Titian that had been destroyed in a fire, measured more than 5 metres high and 12 metres wide and depicted the Biblical scene of The Last Supper, augmented with German soldiers, and a host of exotica including midgets and animals.
 Unfortunately, not everyone was pleased with the extraneous, irreligious detail.
 Questioned by the Inquisition in July 1573, Veronese pointed out that painters customarily took the same liberties as poets and madmen.
 However, in deference to Ecclesiastical sensibilities, he renamed the painting The Feast in the House of Levi.

-As well as murals and ceiling frescoes, Veronese also completed a number of altarpieces (eg. The Consecration of Saint Nicholas, 1561-2, London's National Gallery), pictures of mythological subjects (eg. Venus and Mars, 1578, New York Metropolitan Museum of Art), and portraits (Portrait of a Lady, 1555, Louvre).
-Like most Renaissance Old Masters, he also composed a large number of sketches in pen and ink, along with figure drawings in chalk.
+As well as murals and ceiling frescoes, Veronese was also a master of altarpiece art - see, for instance, The Consecration of Saint Nicholas (1561-2, National Gallery, London), as well as mythological painting - see works like: Venus and Mars (1578, New York Metropolitan Museum) - and portrait art - see: Portrait of a Lady (1555, Louvre).
+For more about Veronese's colourful altarpiece painting, see: Venetian altarpieces (c.1500-1600).
+Like many Old Masters of the Venetian School, he also composed a large number of pen and ink drawings, figure sketches and chalk drawings.
 To assist him in plotting the effects of light, he also produced a variety of chiaroscuro models.

-For a good deal of his career, Veronese was in competition with Tintoretto (1518-94), although in general they worked for different markets.
-Tintoretto focused on religious paintings while Veronese also executed numerous secular works.
+For a good deal of his career, Veronese was in competition with Tintoretto (1518-1594), although in general they worked for different markets.
+Tintoretto focused on religious art while Veronese also executed numerous secular works.
 And while Tintoretto worked only in Venice, and focused almost exclusively on oil painting, some of Veronese's best art was produced outside Venice and in fresco.
 Stylewise they had even less in common: while Tintoretto's paintings were intensely emotional, and typically set out in a dark brooding atmosphere, Veronese favoured the clear light of day and subjects that made their impact through pomp and pageantry - bearing witness to the material splendour of Venice in its Golden Age.
+See also: Venetian Portrait Painting (c.1400-1600).

 - Zeus ousting the Vices (c.1553) Louvre, Paris